In this blog post, we'll see into how findByName works in Spring

 Spring Data JPA

 analyzes the method name and creates a query for it.
-For findByName
+For findByName, the

 underlying JPQL